 A new ‘winter garden’ stretches across the width of the house.
-This pavilion takes the shape of an elongated rectangle touching the return and enclosing a patio between it and the existing house.
+This pavilion takes the shape of an elongated rectangle touching the existing building lightly and enclosing a small courtyard between it and the existing house.

-Internally it is divided into 2 rooms communicating through a circular opening.
 The short facades are solid.
-The long facades open into the garden on one side and the patio on the other.
-The small living room on the opposite side of the patio reciprocates, opening into the winter garden.
+The long facades open into the garden on one side and into the courtyard on the other.
+The small living room on the opposite side of the courtyard reciprocates, opening into the winter garden.

 The pavilion’s construction is turned inside out giving it its expression.
 This is in intentional contrast with the more closed appearance of the existing house.